Dr-Noob/HTB/secret.md

             }
 ```

-we can exploit the exec function and create a reverse shell like this (nc -e doesn't work on this machine)
+We can exploit the exec function and create a reverse shell like this (nc -e doesn't work on this machine)

 ```bash
 ┌──(kali@kali)-[~/Machines/Secret]